45 Famous Landmarks in Austria Not to Miss

 Another statue of a composer to see in Stadtpark is the Schubert Monument.
 Opened in 1872, the monument honours Franz Schubert and features a stone statue of him on a pedestal.
 It was created by Carl Kundmann, a renowned Austrian sculptor.

 If you want to discover some of the best landmarks in Europe, a trip to Austria is a must!
-Visitors can see a range of attractions, from natural landmarks like the Austrian Alps to historical sites and famous buildings, such as Salzburg Cathedral.
+There are an array of Austria landmarks and attractions to discover, from natural landmarks like the Austrian Alps to historical sites and famous buildings, such as Salzburg Cathedral.
 No matter what part of the country you visit, you'll find no shortage of renowned landmarks to check out.

 Want to keep exploring?

 Subscribe for discounts on tickets and hotels and our latest guides.